 - Don’t give away clues as to how long you will be away from your bike.
 If you are heading into a movie and lock your bike up right outside the theater, a thief can make the educated guess that they have some time to work on stealing your bike.
 If you will be away from your bike for an extended period of time, lock your bike up some place where folks are coming and going from the bike rack often.

 - When possible, lock your bike up where you can keep an eye on it.
 While not necessary, this is never a bad idea.
 If grabbing lunch, going to the pool or stopping by the park, try to lock your bike up where you can see it.
-Goodness forbid someone tries to steal your bike and people in the area don’t intervene, you surely will be able to.
+Gosh forbid someone tries to steal your bike and people in the area don’t intervene, you surely will be able to.

 HOW to lock up your bike